DUNE-DAQ/docs/docs/packages/daq-release/onboarding_page.md

 **Who this page is for:** If you're brand new to the DUNE DAQ consortium, you're in the right place!

-## The Big Picture

-See Marco Roda's November 27, 2023 [General DAQ Introduction](https://indico.fnal.gov/event/61978/contributions/279480/attachments/173044/234062/DAQ%20Intro.pdf) for an overview of the DAQ project.

 ## Accounts and Memberships

 You'll need a few accounts to work with the DUNE DAQ consortium.
 These include: